jddunn/jddunn.github.io/_posts/projects/tenets.md

 ast_relevance: 0.02     # AST structure matching
 ```

 Import centrality is a metric to identify which files are most important to a codebase.
-We count how many files import each file (incoming) and how many it imports (outgoing), with incoming weighted higher because being imported signals importance.
+We count how many files import each file (incoming) and how many it imports (outgoing), with incoming weighted higher as `imported` signals `importance`.

 Based on the task intent, weights adjust:
 ```python